Women in Islam: Gender roles and the position of women in Islamic community

 Islam's basic view of women and men postulates a complementarity of functions: like everything else in the universe, humanity has been created in a pair (Sūrat al-Dhāriyāt, 51:49) – neither can be complete without the other.
 "In Islamic cosmological thinking, the universe is perceived as an equilibrium built on harmonious polar relationships between the pairs that make up all things.
 Moreover, all outward phenomena are reflections of inward noumena and ultimately of God."

 A 15th century Persian miniature depicting the Battle of the Camel narrative, between 'Alī, and Aisha, after Ali's victory, Aisha withdrew from politics.
 Traditionalists used this story to argue that women should not play an active political role, while modernists used it to argue for gender equality, which they believed existed within the Islamic tradition.

 The emphasis that Islam places upon the feminine/masculine polarity (and therefore complementarity) results in a separation of social functions.
 In general, a woman's sphere of operation is the home in which she is the dominant figure – and a man's corresponding sphere is the outside world.
 Women are highly respected in many aspects of domestic life such as being praised for their knowledge as ritual specialists, healers, caretakers, and those who arrange marriages in their community.
 However, this separation is not, in practice, as rigid as it appears.
 There are many examples – both in the early history of Islam and in the contemporary world – of Muslim women who have played prominent roles in public life, including being sultanas, queens, elected heads of state, and wealthy businesswomen.
 Moreover, it is important to recognize that in Islam, home and family are firmly situated at the centre of life in this world and of society: a man's work cannot take precedence over the private realm.

+Contrary to main Islamic gender role concepts; some concubines, mothers, sisters and grandmothers of the sultans of the Ottoman Empire exerted extraordinary political influence in a period called 'Sultanate of Women'.
+Their power was not challenged by the ulema clergy.
+In some Turkish Sufi interpretations of Islam, such as Alevism, prevalent gender roles and gender segregation does not exist in any aspects including religious rituals and clergy.